openprocurement/openprocurement.api/docs/source/qualification.rst

 The procuring entity can wait until bidder provides all missing documents (licenses, certificates, statements, etc.) or update original bid documents to correct errors.
-Or can reject the bid if documents provided does not support the pass/fail criterias of tender.
+Alternatively they can reject the bid if documents provided does not satisfy the pass/fail criterias of tender (even before full package of supplementary documents is available).

 Influence of Complaint Satisfaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If decision of the procuring entity is considered unfair any bidder can file
 complaint and after proper review the whole awarding process can start from
 the award in question.
-When Complaint review body satifies the complaint,
+When Complaint Review Body satifies the complaint,
 all awards registered in the system that were issued (including the one that
-complaint was filed against) are cancelled (switch to cancelled status).
+complaint was filed against) are cancelled (switch to `cancelled` status).
-New pending award is generated and procuringEntity is obliged to qualify it
+New pending award is generated and Procuring Entity is obliged to qualify it
 again, taking into consideration recommendations in the report of Complaint
-review body.
+Review Body.